 FotoFocus and the Cincinnati Symphony Orchestra present Sun Dogs.
 Named after an atmospheric optical phenomenon, the program features pairs of composers and filmmakers in collaboration, each offering a unique perspective of the natural world through short-format films fused with new music performed by the CSO, conducted by CSO Creative Partner, Matthias Pintscher.
 Produced in collaboration with Liquid Music as part of the 2022 FotoFocus Biennial: World Record, Sun Dogs seeks to understand the natural world that cannot be touched or measured.
 Typically a composer responds to a director’s ideas in a film scoring capacity, or a filmmaker is given music to respond...
 Continue

 FotoFocus and Weston Art Gallery present Liz Roberts: Post Blonde at CampSITE Sculpture Park.
-This new site-specific commission presents an uninhabited drive-in tableau in which the automobile is parked and repeatedly disembodied to form a large movie screen made from salvaged windshields.
-While challenging typical road movie tropes, the installation simultaneously references the resurgence of drive-ins during the pandemic and the collective viewing experience of movie screenings.
+This new site-specific commission presents an uninhabited drive-in tableau in which one automobile is left and others are repeatedly disembodied to form a large movie screen made from salvaged windshields.
+Nostalgic and thirsty for typical road movie tropes, the installation references the resurgence of drive-ins and the pining for collective voyeurism of movie screenings.

 The projections of a winding Cincinnati road within the vehicle’s windows move slowly, almost at the pace of walking.
 The video on the screen alludes to the notion of an afterlife,...
 Continue